26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 Tracking your expenses can be daunting but this is the most important financial habit to have.

-It is important to also consider your credit card debt here so you know you are able to continue paying off any debt that you owe, even if you have a lapse in income.
+It is also important to consider your credit card debt here so you know you can continue paying off any debt you owe, even if your income lapses.

-When it comes to your savings, are you earning enough interest?
-Have you put your money in an effective place where it is able to grow and work for you?
+Are you earning enough interest on your savings?
+Have you put your money in an effective place where it can grow and work for you?

-Perhaps you have some money in a very low-interest-bearing savings account that can be moved to a different account where it can benefit your financial situation even more.
+Perhaps you have some money in a very low-interest-bearing savings account that can be moved to a different account, which would benefit your financial situation even more.

 4. Make and Review your Budget

-It is important to not only create a budget, but firmly stick to it.
+It is vital to not only create a budget but firmly stick to it.
 This goes a step further than just tracking your expenses.
-Instead, you will have to think critically about how you are spending your money and look for ways to cut corners on your outgoing cash.
+Instead, you will have to think critically about spending your money and look for ways to cut corners on your outgoing cash.

 Start with a daily checkup.
-Review your budget every day to remind yourself how much money you are allowed to spend in each category.
+Review your budget daily to remind yourself how much money you can spend in each category.

-Then, take 30 minutes each week to do a larger budget review where you take the time to look at the big picture of where you’re spending your money, and check to see if you have been sticking to your plan.
+Then, take 30 minutes each week to do a larger budget review.
+This review should involve looking at the big picture of where you’re spending your money and checking to see if you have been sticking to your plan.

 Learn 26 Better Money Habits for Saving, Increasing Your Income, and better budgeting tips.

-Review your budget every day to remind yourself how much money you are allowed to spend in each category.
+Review your budget daily to remind yourself how much money you can spend in each category.

 Here are some tips to consider when you are reviewing your budget: